f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   :align: center
   :scale: 70%

 A license will be displayed.
-You can either copy the output, or download the License File.
+You can either copy the output or download the License File.
 It is recommended you download the file if possible.

 .. image:: images/initial_setup_of_rseries_platform_layer/download_license.png
   :align: center